emadee05/hand-gesture/README.md

 ## Repository Contents

-- `handgesture_recognizer.ino` – Arduino code for controlling the sensor matrix and sending readings.
+- `hand_gesture_recognizer.ino` – Arduino code for controlling the sensor matrix and sending readings.
 - `hand_gesture.py` – Python script for collecting sensor data and visualizing it as a heatmap.
 - `handgesture.txt` – Collected dataset for training/testing.
 - `hand_ml_model_final.ipynb` – CNN implementation and training pipeline using PyTorch.